Remzifaik Selmani

-Remzifaik Selmani (Macedonian: Ремзифаик Селмани; born 5 May 1997) is a Macedonian professional football player of Albanian descent, currently playing for Partizani Tirana.
+Remzifaik Selmani (Macedonian: Ремзифаик Селмани; born 5 May 1997) is a Macedonian professional footballer who plays for Ferizaj in the Football Superleague of Kosovo.

 Club career

 Born in Tetovo, Remzifaik Selmani was playing in Macedonia for the youth team of Renova until the summer in 2014 when he got promoted to the senior team of the club, competing in the Macedonian First League.
 He performed at Renova for three consecutive seasons and collected 60 caps and 10 goals in the First League, until the summer 2017 when he moved to Hungary, signing for Újpest.
 Two months later, on 9 September 2017, he also made his debut for his new club by entering the game in the 72nd minute in the league game against Puskás Akadémia.

 On 22 January 2019, Selmani was loaned out from KF Shkëndija to KF Llapi in Kosovo for the rest of the season.

 International career

 He has been a regular member of Macedonian U-19 and U-21 national teams, where he also served as captain in few occasions.